anlingUA/NISC/README.md

 2. The file "generate_plots.py".

-      It will generate tSNE plots and PCA plots for ground truth (no extra zero added), noisy input data, and imputed data after NISC.
+      It will generate tSNE plots, UMAP, and PCA plots for ground truth (no extra zero added), noisy input data, and imputed data after NISC.

   - "cellType.npy" stores the information of cell types and there are two cell types for this example dataset.
   - "Truth.npy" stores the ground truth values of gene expressions.